How Long Does it Take to Renew a Passport

 The latter will give you the option of expedited processing in person as well as via mail.
 In-person means someone will check on your paperwork every day even if you can’t do so; then the service ships your passport to you.

 Asking for an expedited passport via mail means you have to rush the application and double-check for mistakes.
 Instead of having the employees of an outside service available to check on your progress every day, you’re basically hoping the agency receives your application in time and sends your passport back just as fast.

 The final thing that plays into how long getting a passport renewal will take is the timing in which you do so.
 If you’re 2 weeks out or less from your trip, you better invest in expedited services and cross your fingers.

-Now that you know a thing or two about what goes into getting a passport renewal, you can see why there’s no definitive answer to the question of how long does it take to renew a passport.
+Now that you know a thing or two about what goes into getting a passport renewal, you can see why there’s no definitive answer to the question of how long it takes to renew a passport?.

 One thing that is for sure, though, is that the longer you wait, the longer you’ll be waiting until your new passport is in your hands.
 If this is a thought you’d rather not think about, you better go get your new passport picture and fill out the proper forms for your situation!

 For help with your passport renewal process, click here.